mqlight/nodejs-mqlight/doc/01_README-header.md

 You will receive an error if you attempt to use any other combination.

-Before using MQ Light on Linux, you will also need the 0.9.8 version of an OpenSSL package.
-This version of the package is not installed by default, so to use the module you will need to install it.
-For example:

-* To install the package on Ubuntu, run: ``sudo apt-get install libssl0.9.8``
-* To install the package on RedHat, run: ``sudo yum install openssl098e``

-Additionally, you will also need to make sure you have the libuuid package installed.
+Before using MQ Light on Linux, you will also need to make sure you have the libuuid package installed.
 For example:

 * To check whether you have the package on Ubuntu, run: ``dpkg -l libuuid1``
 * To check whether you have the package on RedHat, run: ``rpm -qa | grep